Venison Roast Recipe with Vegetables

-If you are looking for a quick and easy, dump and go instant pot venison roast recipe, give this one a try.
+Venison roast is the second cheapest cut of meat.
+(Rocky Mountain Oysters are the cheapest, which are just under a buck!)
+If you’re looking for a cheap, quick, and easy dump-and-go instant pot venison roast recipe, give this one a try.
 With about 5 minutes of prep time, and only a few ingredients, this deer roast recipe will become one of your family’s favorite healthy meals.

 Deer Roast Ingredients

-How to Cook a Moist and Tender Pot Roast
+Pressure Cook for a Moist and Tender Pot Roast

 One of the biggest complaints I hear about roast, is that the meat tastes dry.
 One solution is to sear the outside edges of the roast by pan frying before cooking the roast in the oven or crock pot.
 I have tried this method many times without luck.
 Then I discovered how wonderfully moist and tender a roast is when cooked in a pressure cooker.
-Roast cooked in a pressure cooker does not dry out like a crockpot or oven roast, but just as tender as a slow cooked roast.
+Venison roast cooked in a pressure cooker does not dry out like a crockpot or oven roast, but is just as tender as a crock pot roast.
 There is also no need to sear the outside edges, making an instant pot roast one of the easiest Instant Pot dump and go recipes.

 How to Cook Venison Roast

-After the roast is cooked, you can pull your veggies and meat out, and cut them for serving.
-I throw my meat and veggies on the same serving platter, which helps suggest to my kids that they need to take at least one slice of meat AND veggies.
-For lunch leftovers, I put large chunks of meat and veggies into one dish, and my husband likes a couple of non-cooked pepperonicins thrown in with his meal.
+For lunch leftovers, I put large chunks of meat and veggies into one dish, and my husband likes a couple of non-cooked pepperoncinis thrown in with his meal.
 My husband works construction, and uses an electric lunchbox (Amazon affiliate link) to warm up leftovers.
 This electric lunchbox has been one of his favorite accessories to take to work.
-After eating cold lunches for 20 years, he REALLY loves being able to eat a warm lunch on the jobsite.
+After eating cold lunches for 20 years, he REALLY loves being able to eat a warm lunch on the job site.

 Venison Roast Recipe

-- 2-4 pouond venison roast (deer, elk, beef, or pork all work well with this recipe)
+- 2-4 pound venison roast (deer, elk, beef, or pork all work well with this recipe)